nuvolaris/nuvolaris-testing-old/README.md

 **Pre-requisites**

 Create a service pricipal as explained [here](https://docs.microsoft.com/en-us/azure/developer/ansible/create-ansible-service-principal?tabs=azure-cli).
-Take note of the *password* fields in the output.
+Take note of the *password* field in the output.

 Get your *subscription_id*, *tenant* and *client_id* running these commands: